 The Benefits of Having Both an IRA and a 401(k)

 There’s no rule against saving for retirement in both a 401(k) and a traditional IRA.
 Depending on your income, though, you might not be able to deduct your contributions to the IRA if you’re also saving in a 401(k).
 That’s because the IRS imposes income limits to restrict who can make tax-deductible contributions to both a 401(k) and an IRA.
-If you’re filing as an individual and your AGI is $71,000 or more you can’t deduct your IRA contributions.
+For tax year 2022, if you’re filing as an individual and your AGI is $78,000 or more you can’t deduct your IRA contributions.
 Married filing jointly?
-The income limit is $118,000.
+The income limit is $129,000.

 An Alternative: What About a Roth IRA?